cash/django-password-expire/README.md

  * Visual warning to user using Django messages
  * Prevents user from logging in after expiration

+## Requirements
+This Django app requires Python >= 3.6 and has been tested with Django 2.2 and 3.1.

 ## Installation
  1. `pip install django-password-expire`.
  2. Add `password_expire` to `INSTALLED_APPS`.